bmitch/Codor/README.md

 ```

 ### Codor.Classes.NewInstance ###
-Classes should not contain new instance.
-Should use depency injection.
+Classes should not instantiate objects.
+Should use dependency injection.

 :x:
 ```php